 Restoration of Anzac Hall, a historic building connected with Featherston Military Camp.

-The Anzac Hall will be 100 years old on 16 October 2016.
-Restoration work is needed to preserve and maintain the building for continuing use as a facility and as a permanent memorial to Wairarapa soldiers killed in the First World War.
+The Anzac Hall turned 100 years old on 16 October 2016.
+Restoration work has preserved the building for continuing use as a facility and as a permanent memorial to Wairarapa soldiers killed in the First World War.

-The building conservation plan details the work needed to ensure the building continues to survive and be used by the community.
-The exterior is being stripped, treated and repainted, along with repair work to timber and joinery as required.
-A new roof is being put on.
-The interior walls and floors will be repainted/revarnished, and the toilet areas tidied up.
+The exterior was being stripped, treated and repainted, along with repair work to timber and joinery as required.
+A new roof was put on.
+The interior walls and floors were repainted/revarnished, and the toilet areas tidied up.

 A garden incorporating a large rock removed from near the summit of the Remutaka hill was created.
 Soldiers from Featherston camp made their final training march over the Remutakas and back to Trentham.
 The garden includes three flagpoles, and has a surrounded of white painted rocks similar to the decorations made by soldiers at the camp.
 The rocks were painted by local kindergarten and primary school students.